opsdis/aci-exporter/README.md

 ## Built-in queries
 The export has some standard metric "built-in".
 These are:
 - `faults`, labeled by severity and type of fault, like operational, configuration and environment faults.

+## Configuration files and directory
+The configuration should by default be in the file `config.yaml`.
+It is also an option to place `class_queries`, `compound_queries` and/or `group_class_queries` in different files in a directory, a directory by default named `config.d` that is in the same directory path as the configuration file.
+> The name of the directory can be changed using the `-config_dir` argument.

+If queries has the same name they will be overridden by the order they are parsed and finally query name in the configuration file, default, `config.yaml` will have the highest priority.
+In the repository directory `config.d` there is a selection of some of the different queries that has been created by the community.

 # Parsing metrics and labels
 A metrics and label value is some part of the json returned by a query.
 The key for metrics value in all query types is